UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/assignments.rst

 And that's it!

-Again, see the Git Workflw page for more details.
+Again, see the Git Workflow page for more details.